developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 ### buttonImage

-Used for setting the image (in .png format) for the particular button inside the ButtonBar.
-One can either use absolute path of the image or specify the following substitute variables for specifying full path along with the file protocol.
+Used to specify a device-resident image file (.png format only) for the particular button inside the ButtonBar.
+Supports [substitution variables](../../configreference/#substitutionvariables) (recommended) or full path plus file name.

+**Supported substitution variables:

 * `%INSTALLDIR%`
 * `%PRIMARYDIR%`
 * `%SECONDARYDIR%`
 * `%PERSISTCONFDIR%`

-For further details on substitute variables, please refer to Enterprise Browser [Substitution Variables](../../configreference/#substitutionvariables) section.
-Note:
-   * It is recommended to use the substitute variable, as the full path may vary from device to device depending on the different factors.

->>>>>CHECK CHECK

 #### Example